Bear Creek (Red Bird River tributary)

-Bear Creek is a stream Clay County, in the U.S. state of Kentucky.
-It is a tributary of Red Bird River.
+Bear Creek is a creek that is a tributary of the Red Bird River in Clay County, Kentucky.

 Bear Creek received its name after a bear was shot there, according to local history.

 Tributaries and post offices

+The mouth of Bear Creek is 6.25 mile upstream on Red Bird River at an altitude of 752 ft above sea level.